-GCSE English speakingWatch
+GCSE English speakingWatch this thread

 "In today’s day and age we have made huge leaps into combating disease and illness.
 There is no doubt, that in the future we will find eve more ways of combating disorders seen as incurable today – like cancer.
 We’ve been working towards a cure for decades and we are closer than ever before.
 We have a better understanding of how these illness work.
 But one area that has improved quality of life drastically is Vaccinations.